-The University Hall Gallery at UMass Boston is a center of visual arts, presenting original and traveling exhibitions for the Art Department, the campus, and the region with an aim to make exhibitions and exhibition programming culturally and educationally dynamic and accessible.
+About the gallery: The University Hall Gallery is a center for visual arts, presenting original and traveling exhibitions for the Art Department, the campus, and the region with an aim to make exhibitions and public programming accessible.
 Our mission is to serve as a community forum for cultivating pluralism, fostering dialog, and enhancing educational opportunities for the enjoyment of and interaction with original works of art.

 The gallery is always free and open to the public.